Computing Dense and Sparse Subgraphs of Weakly Closed Graphs: Introduction

-In recent work, Fox et al.~\cite{FRSWW20} proposed exploiting a different property of real-world graphs that is motivated by the triadic closure principle.
+In a recent work, Fox et al.~\cite{FRSWW20} proposed exploiting a different property of real-world graphs that is motivated by the triadic closure principle.
 This principle postulates that people in a social network which have many common friends are likely to be friends themselves.
-This principle is an explanation for the empirical observation that in real-world social networks, we often find no pairs of non-adjacent vertices with many common neighbors.
-This property is expressed in the \emph{closure number of~$G$}, defined as follows. \begin{definition}[\cite{FRSWW20}] Let $\cl_G(v) = \max_{v' \in V \setminus N[v]} |N(v) \cap N(v')|$ denote the \emph{closure number} of a vertex~$v$ in a graph~$G$.
-A graph $G$ is \emph{$c$-closed} if $\cl_G(v) < c$ for all $v \in V(G)$. \end{definition} Fox et al.~\cite{FRSWW20} showed that a~$c$-closed graph has~$\Oh(3^{c/3}\cdot n^2)$ maximal cliques.
-Given that all maximal cliques can be enumerated in $\Oh(\alpha \cdot nm)$~time, where~$\alpha$ is the number of maximal cliques, this bound implies that all maximal cliques of a $c$-closed graph can be enumerated in~$\Oh^*(3^{c/3})$~time\footnote{The~$\Oh^*$ notation hides polynomial factors in the input size.}.
-This means that the clique enumeration problem has an FPT algorithm with respect to the~$c$-closure of the input graph.
-In companion work, we used the $c$-closure of graphs to show that several hard graph problems such as \textsc{Independent Set}, \textsc{Dominating Set}, and \textsc{Induced Matching} admit polynomial kernels when parameterized by the $c$-closure of the graph plus the respective solution size~\cite{KKS20}.
-Very recently, Koana and Nichterlein \cite{KN20} studied the time complexity of finding and enumerating small induced subgraphs in $c$-closed graphs.
+Many real-world social networks give evidence for this postulate as they contain no pair of nonadjacent vertices with many common neighbors.
+The degree to which a given graph adheres to the triadic closure principle can be expressed in the \emph{closure number of~$G$}, defined as follows. \begin{definition}[\cite{FRSWW20}] Let $\cl_G(v) \coloneqq \max_{v' \in V \setminus N[v]} \vert N(v) \cap N(v') \vert $ denote the \emph{closure number} of a vertex~$v$ in a graph~$G$.
+A graph $G$ is \emph{$c$-closed} if $\cl_G(v) < c$ for all $v \in V(G)$.
+The \emph{closure number of a graph~$G$} is the smallest integer~$c$ such that~$G$ is~$c$-closed. \end{definition} Fox et al.~\cite{FRSWW20} showed that a~$c$-closed graph has~$\Oh(3^{c/3}\cdot n^2)$ maximal cliques.
+Given that all maximal cliques can be enumerated in $\Oh(\alpha \cdot n^2)$~time, where~$\alpha$ is the number of maximal cliques~\cite{CN85}, this bound implies that all maximal cliques of a $c$-closed graph can be enumerated in~$\Oh^*(3^{c/3})$~time.\footnote{The~$\Oh^*$ notation hides polynomial factors in the input size.} This means that the clique enumeration problem has an FPT-algorithm with respect to the closure number of the input graph.
+In companion works, we showed that several hard graph problems such as \textsc{Independent Set}, \textsc{Dominating Set}, \textsc{Induced Matching} and \textsc{Partial Vertex Cover} admit polynomial kernels on $c$-closed graphs when parameterized by the respective solution size~\cite{KKS20,KKNS22}.
+Recently, FPT-algorithms for further problems related to \textsc{Dominating Set} such as \textsc{Perfect Code} were obtained by Kanesh et al.~\cite{KMR+22}.
+Koana and Nichterlein \cite{KN21} studied the time complexity of finding and enumerating small induced subgraphs in $c$-closed graphs.